Derius/Derius-Woodcutting/README.md

 Derius-Woodcutting
 ==================

-Woodcutting skill for the Derius
+The woodcutting skill for the Derius skill framework https://github.com/Derius/Derius-Core